digitranslab/fwego/docs/development/debugging.md

 monitoring and managing Celery clusters.
 It provides real-time information about the status of Celery workers and tasks.

-The interface can be accessed at http://localhost:5555/ after the Baserow development environment has started.
+The interface can be accessed at http://localhost:5555/ after the Fwego development environment has started.